zzzprojects/learn-orm/tutorials/vb-net/constructors.md

 # Constructors

-In object-oriented programming, when creating an object from a given class, it is necessary to call a special method of the class known as a constructor.
+In object-oriented programming, when creating an object from a given class, it is necessary to call a special class method known as a constructor.

 ## What Is a Constructor?